facebookresearch/Mephisto/mephisto/client/README.md

 ### mephisto review_app

-Run the Web-application to review completed Mephisto tasks.
+Run TaskReview app (a web application) to review your task results.
-The UI is fairly intuitive, and for more details you can consult [README.md for TaskReview app](mephisto/review_app/README.md).
+The UI is fairly intuitive; for more details you can consult [README.md for TaskReview app](mephisto/review_app/README.md).

 ### mephisto form_composer

-Application to run simple form-based tasks.
-One thing that you need is to provide configs with fields that you need for your task.
+Compose and launch a simple form-based data collection task, based on your form configuration.
 For more details you can consult [Docs for Form Composer generator](mephisto/generators/form_composer/README.md).